killvak/FirstFrameW/README.md

 /////////////////////
 AppDelegate :

--declare locationManager Constant
+//declare locationManager Constant

 let  locationManager = CLLocationManager()

--Replace your didFinishLaunchingWithOptions  with this to use local Notifications
+//Replace your didFinishLaunchingWithOptions  with this to use local Notifications

    func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {